JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 So the next logical step was to merge the `Task` and threading systems, and "simply" (cue laughter) allow `Task`s to run simultaneously on a pool of threads.
-We had many early discussions with Arch Robison (then also of Intel) and concluded that this was the best model for our language.
+We had many early discussions with Arch Robison (then of Intel) and concluded that this was the best model for our language.
 After version 0.5 (around 2016), Kiran started experimenting with a new parallel task scheduler [partr][] based on the idea of depth-first scheduling.